Mount Everest - How to Visit It

 - Tibet Base Camp: 5,180 meters (17,000 ft)

 Due to its high altitude and unique geographical environment, Mt.
-Everest a classic alpine climate: extremely low temperature all year round, perpetual snows, glaciers and ice slopes are everywhere, very thin air and frequent high-speed wind.
-The weather is severe cold all throughout the year and temperature varies widely from day and night, complicated and changeable.
+Everest is a classic alpine climate: extremely low temperature all year round, perpetual snow, glaciers, and ice slopes are everywhere, very thin air, and frequent high-speed wind.
+The weather is severe cold all throughout the year and the temperature varies widely from day and night, complicated and changeable.

-Early June to the middle of September is considered as rainy season, when the weather is terrible with frequent rainstorm and snowstorm.
-The weather from middle of November to February in following year is greatly influenced by northwest cold snap, reducing the temperature to -600C.
+Early June to the middle of September is considered the rainy season when the weather is terrible with frequent rainstorms and snowstorms.
+The weather from the middle of November to February in the following year is greatly influenced by the northwest cold snap, reducing the temperature to -600C.
 Hence, Mt.
 Everest is also honored as “the world’s third pole”.
-It can also be very hot with temperatures over 380C in the Western Cwm, an area climber go through to reach the summit.
+It can also be very hot with temperatures over 380C in the Western Cwm, an area climbers go through to reach the summit.
 The coldest time is February while the hottest period is in August.

-For visitors，exploration of Mt.Everest is not suitable from October to April in the following year because of the chill weather; and it is monsoon in July and August, when it is impossible to see the Mt.Everest in the misty rain.
-So it's the best time to enjoy Mt.Everest in April, May and June.
+For visitors, exploration of Mt.Everest is not suitable from October to April in the following year because of the chill weather; and it is monsoon in July and August when it is impossible to see Mt.Everest in the misty rain.
+So it's the best time to enjoy Mt.Everest in April, May, and June.

-During spring and winter, the wind is very powerful, striking with over 80 km/h (about 50 mph).
-This powerful wind is locally called the “Jet Stream” and many times he is the one that don’t allow the climbers to reach the summit.
+During spring and winter, the wind is very powerful, striking at over 80 km/h (about 50 mph).
+This powerful wind is locally called the “Jet Stream” and many times it is the one that doesn’t allow the climbers to reach the summit.

 The best time to climb Mt.
 Everest is in a short period from April to mid-May and from September to October.
 During this period, the jet stream moves north causing the winds the calm and temperatures to warm enough for people to try to summit.
 This is called the 'summit window', with an average temperature ranging from 150C to 250C.